MaharaProject/mahara/README.md

 # UPGRADING

-Mahara 17.10 supports direct upgrades from previous Mahara versions 1.9.0 and later.
+Mahara 17.10 supports direct upgrades from previous Mahara versions 15.04.0 and later.

+If you are upgrading from an earlier version you will need to upgrade in two steps:

+ * Upgrade version 'X' -> 15.04.X (latest 15.04 version)

+then

+ * Upgrade version 15.04.X -> 'Y'

 To upgrade an existing Mahara installation, follow the instructions here:

  * https://wiki.mahara.org/wiki/System_Administrator%27s_Guide/Upgrading_Mahara